Antioxidants for Eye Health

 - Nuts, whole grains, and even fish-liver oil are other possible sources.

 Failing these, you may want to consider grabbing a natural supplement.
-While plenty do exist, not all are created equal.
-Research possible options to make sure that they’re designed specifically to address eye health before starting a regimen.
+However, not all supplements are created equal.
+Before you start a regimen, do some research to make sure that the supplement will specifically address your eye disorder.

 In some cases, antioxidants can actually cause problems.
 Beta-carotene may cause alarming spikes in lung cancer for heavy smokers – the effect even stopped a study in Finland.
 Yet another trial found a possible correlation between supplements and skin cancer in women.

-Bottom line, bump up your dietary sources of antioxidants first – even if a tomato won’t cure AMD, it will make you a healthier person in general.
-Supplements should only be taken to address specific needs.
+Bottom line, bump up your dietary sources of antioxidants first.
+Even if a tomato won’t cure AMD, it will make you a healthier person in general.
+You should only take supplements to address specific needs.
 For example, if you are concerned about AMD, or already deal with the disease, then you may want to consider researching and purchasing a supplement designed to deal with AMD.

 If you are looking for more low-tech solutions to keep your eyes healthy, eye exercises (as we mentioned before) are another great option.
 Incorporating activities like blinking exercises or the Round the Clock exercise will help strengthen your vision naturally.
 After all, your eyes are muscles.
 Just like biceps or quads, they will get stronger and work better with some dedicated “work outs.”

 So, if you want to improve your vision but avoid expensive surgical procedures, try these low-tech solutions.
 Up your antioxidant intake and add some eye exercises to your work out regimen today.
 You’ll reap the benefits for the rest of your life.